Sparshith/TIL/Backend.md

 ## Node JS

-### Converting a string of comma seperated into an array of integers
+### Converting a string of comma separated into an array of integers
 ```
 var b = a.split(',').map(Number);
 ```